Animal boarding establishments licence

 - A valid Public Liability Insurance certificate with a minimum £5m cover

 An animal boarding establishments licence is valid for one year.

-The fee for an Animal Boarding Establishment Licence is £130.
-If you are looking to renew your current licence, the fee is £126.
+The fee for an Animal Boarding Establishment Licence is £133. .
+An additional boarding premises licence used in association with the primary licenced establishment costs £50.
+Re-issue of a licence due to material changes costs £20.
+If you are looking to renew your current licence, the fee is £130.

-You can apply for an animal boarding licence online or by post.
+You can apply for an animal boarding licence online.
 Home boarding licences and day care licences can only be applied for by post.